-You will need to explore, experiment with and adjust before using on client work.
+You will need to explore, experiment with and adjust before using it on client work.
 All of the pictures I edited were correctly exposed in camera.
-Even so, I found this workflow was not a one click editing solution for me.
+Even so, I found this workflow was not a one-click editing solution for me.
 I spent a few hours over the course of a week playing around with the preset options before I felt comfortable editing.

-The example below has my normal edit, which adjusts white balance, rescues details in the highlights/shadows, and enhances color.
+The example below has my normal edit, which adjusts the white balance, rescues details in the highlights/shadows, and enhances color.
 The After image is the Sleeklens preset All In One Romantic.
-It was the closest I could get to a one click edit.
+It was the closest I could get to a one-click edit.

 This preset workflow comes with a recipe PDF.
 It includes the adjustment directions for examples Sleeklens uses to show off the workflow.
 The example pictures are often why you buy the presets.
 I wish more preset creators would include a recipe PDF.

-Below is an edit following one of the black and white recipes.
+Below is an edit following one of the black-and-white recipes.
 It’s more warm/vintage than my usual black and white edit in the Before pic.
-I’m not really into tinted black and whites.
+I’m not really into tinted black and white.